liuyuxiang512/CS420/README.md

 # CS420 Bonus
 Bonus in final project of CS420 in SJTU.

-This is about Adversarial Machine Learning.
+About Adversarial Machine Learning.

 Based on the pre-trained model, we apply AdverTorch to attack our model and defense.

+For model part, refer to my collaborator JiaYi's [repository](https://github.com/JiayiXuDaisy/Machine-Learning/tree/master/Prj/Module%20B).

 Here, we perform untargeted attack and construct defenses based on preprocessing.